Klehrik/RoRR-Aphelion/README.md

 Content mod that currently adds 16 items and 2 equipment.

-Not tested in online multiplayer; support will come in a future update.
+Not tested in online multiplayer; support will come in a future update (possibly).

 ![Hidden showcase](https://github.com/Klehrik/Klehrik-Aphelion/blob/main/hiddenShowcase.png?raw=true)